FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Ownership Verification and Traceability in Federated Learning

 \end{definition}

-FSS can provide continuous metric and better robustness.
+FSS can provide a continuous metric and better robustness for traceability.
 The further experiments comparing the two metrics are shown in Section \ref{sec:comparing}.
-The traditional Hamming distance rounds the values and reduce the differentiation .
+The traditional Hamming distance rounds the values and reduces the differentiation.
 While tracing the leaker, we calculate the FSS for every $A_i$ and $F_i$, and get a similarity vector.
 The Client with the maximal FSS is suspected of being the leaker.